matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

         [mouse-hist-view state-snapshot :server-hist "rgba(0,0,0,0.06)" "rgba(0,0,128,0.05)"])]]))
 ~~~

 Note that this component gets passed a map with the `observed` and `local` keys.
 The `observed` key is an atom which holds the state of the component it observes.
 Here, this is always the latest snapshot of the `store-cmp`.
 The `local` atom contains some local state, such as the width of the SVG for resizing.
 Note that we're detecting the width on every call to the function, and also in the `onresize` callback of `js/window`.
-This ensures that the square mouse div fills the parent element, while working with the correct pixel coordinate system.
+This ensures that the mouse div fills the entire page, while working with the correct pixel coordinate system.
 One could instead also use a viewBox, like this: `{:width "100%" :viewBox "0 0 1000 1000"}`.
 However, that would not work correctly in this case as the mouse position would not be aligned with the circles here.

 Next, we have the `trailing-circles` function: